About San Diego County Regional Airport Authority

 - Santa Rosa, CA (STS)

 The Airport Authority has consulted the Global Reporting Initiative’s (GRI) guidelines in the production of this report.
-The index lists the economic, environmental and social criteria that the GRI guidelines suggest, as well as certain specific criteria from the GRI Airport Operators Sector Supplement.
-The report was developed in accordance with the GRI “Core” standards and covers the Calendar Year 2018 reporting period.
+The index lists the economic, environmental, and social criteria that the GRI guidelines suggest, as well as certain specific criteria from the GRI Airport Operators Sector Supplement.
+The report was developed in accordance with the GRI “Core” standards and the presented data mostly covers the Calendar Year 2020 reporting period.
 However, some information is presented based on fiscal years to align with the relevant data’s native format.
 SAN releases updated sustainability reports on a yearly basis.
 Any changes or re-statements from previous reports are noted in the applicable data table.
 This Sustainability Report has not been externally assured.

 The Airport Authority’s boundaries for the purposes of this Sustainability Report encompass the organization’s geographic jurisdiction (San Diego County) as determined by state law, as well as entities over which the Airport Authority exercises control or significant influence, both in and through its relationships with various entities.
 A summary of these boundaries follows.